filippo-ferrari/website/content/post/linux-setup/index.md

 It uses BorgBackup under the hood and is part of Gnome cirle apps.

 ## SWAG: neofetch
-do i need to say more? you can have it start at login to flex on r/unixporn, normal users will be most likely disgusted (rightfully so)
+Do i need to say more?
+You can have it start at login to flex on r/unixporn, normal linux users will be most likely disgusted (rightfully so)